GaeFrogge/GAM305-Team1/README.md

 	- Pickup materials adjusted and improved

 ### What Went Wrong

+- These things could have gone better
 	- Could have created an asset spreadsheet to better inform the team of where to focus efforts
 	- Issues with rigging models
 	- Not meeting current alpha stage goals
 	- Slightly behind on beta stage goals

 ### Integration of Previous Evaluations

+- Integration
 	- Creating asset spreadsheet, covering what assets we have, and still need to meet our release goals

 ### Do Differently

+- We could have done the following differently
 	- Creating a more organized game design document, with checklists, and better documentation to more easily communicate what is needed
 	- Version control - ensuring everyone is on the correct version of UE from day one
 	- More clear deadlines - better laid out plans for what to have done at specific times